#Gaelic lord

 today, he’s sat on the dining table. winter’s nail drags under the threshold, floe mannerless and bitter. your back is turned to him, hands busy with dinner. your belly is hidden, and for several breaths he is taken back seven years.

-made the mistake of being nice. one he thanks God for every day. he prays, clutches on to the crucifix his Ma gave him, that the Lord forgives your one sin.
+you made the mistake of being nice. one he thanks God for every day. he prays, clutches on to the crucifix his Ma gave him, that the Lord forgives your one sin.

 two, if he counts the thing that gives you a second heart.

-remembers how just seven months ago, he hissed and rutted over you- thick gaelic pools at the gums of his bottom teeth- baby rattle. as if the countless times before this was just a way to stretch you wide for a second mouth. his mother calls that fate, but he terrified it might’ve been a curse.
+remembers how just seven months ago, he hissed and rutted over you- thick gaelic pooling at the gums of his bottom teeth- baby rattle. as if the countless times before this was just a way to stretch you wide for a second mouth. his mother calls that fate, but he terrified it might’ve been a curse.

 because, how could it not be? you’re carrying half- possibly more so- of him now. your body is no longer just yours. its his and theirs and nothing stops the irreversible guilt that festers when he lays next to you.